Jamal-Deallie/big-poppas/README.md

 Use any three-digit CVC (four digits for American Express cards).
 Use any value you like for other form fields.

-The State is managed with RTK Query.
+The State is managed with Redux Toolkit.
 The Data is cached for increase speed.

 The Animation created with Greensock ScrollTrigger, Timeline, & Split Text